Background & challenges

 For trees coming from nurseries, the works timeline is:

-- Year 2022 and after: technical monitoring of tree growth
+- End 2021/subsequent years: technical monitoring of tree regrowth.

 Since 1992, through a European-African network, the association for the promotion of fertiliser trees, agroforestry and forestry (APAF) has been promoting an agroecological and agroforestry system in Africa.
 This cropping approach brings soil back to life and restores biodiversity through the use of so-called fertiliser trees.